 53. Create blurbs that attendees or vendors can add to their emails.
 If your show has vendors or a sales floor, you can probably count on these companies wanting to promote their presence there.
 Make it easier for them by providing some pre-written blurbs, along with graphics and links to your site and registration page, that they can use.

 54. Set up an affiliate program.
 Affiliate programs are traditionally in conjunction with ecommerce sites, but why not create one hooked into your registration page?
 You can give those who refer new registrants a set percentage of the fee, and it doesn’t have to be high.
 CJ Affiliate is one of the most popular options.

 55. Ask your friends for help.
 Have a friend who owes you one?
 Know someone with a huge network who won’t mind doing you a favor?
-Ask them to promote your event on their LinkedIn page, or to email a few people who might be interested in attending.
+Ask them to promote your event online through their LinkedIn page, or to email a few people who might be interested in attending.
 I don’t recommend cold emailing anyone you don’t already know, but done carefully, this tactic can definitely earn you some additional attention.

-Unique Event Marketing Ideas
+Unique Marketing Ideas for Events

 58. Produce your own video coverage.
 Who needs the local news?
-Record a video about your event and host it on YouTube, then add it to your site and social channels.
+Record a video promoting your event and post it on YouTube, then add it to your site and social channels.
 With a few relevant hashtags, and even some additional outreach, this video could attract lots of interest.
 It also gives you a chance to have someone interview you, if that’s a format you want to pursue!